MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/market-depth.md

 ![](../../.gitbook/assets/44.png)

 *  Step to max volume – Level 2 quotes are colored so that the max volume set in the "Max volume" field has the most saturated color.
-Allows setting the most saturated Ask and Bid colors;
+Allows setting the most saturated Ask and Bid colors:

 ![](../../.gitbook/assets/45%20%281%29.png)

-* By update time – the most recently updated Ask and Bid values are colored with the most saturated Ask and Bid colors set in the menu.
+* By update time – the most recently updated Ask and Bid values are colored with the most saturated Ask and Bid colors set in the menu:

 ![](../../.gitbook/assets/46%20%281%29.png)

-*  By source and volume conditions
+*  By source and volume conditions :

 ![](../../.gitbook/assets/47%20%281%29.png)

-*  Size histogram
+*  Size histogram:

 ![](../../.gitbook/assets/51%20%281%29.png)